cnlohr/ch570_inram_advertiser/README.md

 WCH CH570 broadcaster using ch32fun running fully in RAM

 ### run
-just run `make`, with the path to ch32fun correctly set in `Makefile`
+just run `make clean all`, with the path to ch32fun correctly set in `Makefile`